 Why a Ukulele is a good Choice for Kids

 As already mentioned the small size of the ukulele is perfect for little hands.
-Kids can strum along to their favorite songs.
+Kids can strum along to easy songs.
 The ukulele is in my opinion one of the easiest and best instruments to start with.
 I don’t want to say it’s easy to master but the progress can be made quicker on a ukulele as a child than on other instruments.
 Since they use only 4 strings several chords only need one finger to play them.
 You must however remember that the ukulele does also require practice, and I would strongly advise thinking about lessons.

 The vast majority of ukulele strings are made of nylon strings which is another great advantage for beginners and especially for children.
 Nylon strings hurt much less the fingertips of a beginner.
 With a little practice and time this slight discomfort will quickly disappear.
 Many people are already able to play a song after practicing a day with their new small instrument.
 The strings of a ukulele are also under much less tension than on the guitar which makes it much easier for beginners to push them down.